avikor/entity_component_system/README.md

 Thus several types can be used to define entities which consist of the same components.
 For example, a spaceship type with graphics and velocity components, and a plane type which consists of different instances the same components.
 This allows us to move a spaceship differently than a plane, without having to implement a new class, by simply implementing
 a system that moves planes (without moving the spaceships).
+Incidentally, ECS adheres to the DRY principle.